Lagoon Nebula (M8)

 However, any gas heavier than Hydrogen (such as Oxygen or Nitrogen) is usually too heavy to be tickled by the radiation.
 And those areas do not light up in most cases.
 You see them as gray/black areas within the structure.

-The structure that you see in the image is about 60 light years tall, and about 75% of the overall nebula.
+The structure that you see in the image is about 75 light years wide.

 Composed primarily of hydrogen, much of it ionized (heated or energized) by radiation from the nearby superstar Herschel 36, M8 is known as an emission nebula.
 As such it also is a star-forming region, sometimes called a “stellar nursery.”
 Just below the center of the image, there is an open star cluster, NGC 6530, of young, hot, blue stars probably only a few million years old.